dajk/hltv-api/README.md

 ## HLTV API

 This is small module for node.js.
-It's created for easier implementation data from available rrs files from [hltv.org](http://www.hltv.org/)
+It's created for easier implementation data from available RSS links from [hltv.org](http://www.hltv.org/)

 ### Installation
 `npm install hltv-api`